United States involvement in regime change: 1941–1945: World War II and aftermath

-1940s

 1941–1952: Japan

 In December 1941, the US joined the Allies in war against the Empire of Japan, a monarchy.
 After the Allied victory, Japan was occupied by Allied forces under the command of American general Douglas MacArthur.
 In 1946, the Japanese Diet ratified a new Constitution of Japan that followed closely a 'model copy' prepared by MacArthur's command, and was promulgated as an amendment to the old Prussian-style Meiji Constitution.
 The constitution renounced aggressive war and was accompanied by liberalization of many areas of Japanese life.
-While liberalizing life for most Japanese, the Allies tried many Japanese war criminals and executed some, while granting amnesty to the family of Emperor Hirohito.
+While liberalizing life for most Japanese, the Allies tried many Japanese war criminals and executed some, while granting amnesty to the family of emperor Hirohito.
 The occupation was ended by the Treaty of San Francisco.

 Following the United States invasion of Okinawa during the Pacific War, the U.S. installed the United States Military Government of the Ryukyu Islands.
 Pursuant to a treaty with the Japanese government (Message of Emperor), in 1950 the United States Civil Administration of the Ryukyu Islands took over and ruled Okinawa and the rest of the Ryukyu Islands until 1972.
-During this "trusteeship rule," the U.S. built numerous military bases, including bases that operated nuclear weapons.
+During this "trusteeship rule", the U.S. built numerous military bases, including bases that operated nuclear weapons.
 U.S. rule was opposed by many local residents, creating the Ryukyu independence movement that struggled against U.S. rule.

 1941–1949: Germany

 In December 1941, the United States joined the Allied campaign against Nazi Germany, a fascist dictatorship.
-The US took part in the Allied occcupation and Denazification of the Western portion of Germany.
+The US took part in the Allied occupation and Denazification of the Western portion of Germany.
 Former Nazis were subjected to varying levels of punishment, depending on how the US assessed their levels of guilt.
-US general Dwight D. Eisenhower initially estimated that the process would take 50 years.
-Depending on a former Nazi's level of culpability, punishments could range from a fine (for those judged least culpable), to denial of permission to work as anything but a manual laborer, to imprisonment and even death for the most severe offenders, such as those convicted in the Nuremberg Trials.
 At the end of 1947, for example, the Allies held 90,000 Nazis in detention; another 1,900,000 were forbidden to work as anything but manual laborers.
 As Germans took more and more responsibility for Germany, they pushed for an end to the denazification process, and the Americans allowed this.
-In 1949, an independent liberal democracy, the Federal Republic of Germany, also known as West Germany, was formed and took responsibility for denazification.
-For most former Nazis, the process came to an end with amnesty laws passed in 1951.
-The ultimate outcome of denazification was the creation of a parliamentary democracy in West Germany.
+In 1949, the Federal Republic of Germany, a parliamentary democracy in West Germany was formed.
+The main denazification process came to an end with amnesty laws passed in 1951.